beakerandjake/kafka-hello-world/README.md

 A single Producer continually publishes price change messages to a topic with multiple Consumers.

-- One Consumer saves each price event to a database, another Consumer aggregates these rows into time buckets.
+- One Consumer saves each price event to a database.
+- Another Consumer aggregates these rows into time buckets.
 - A final Consumer pushes these events to the frontend via SSE.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>